Evalle/emailer/README.md

 ### Emailer app

-This script was written for weather notifications directly into your e-mail.
+This script was written to deliver weather notifications directly into your e-mail.